-James advises and assists on contentious matters before, during, and following litigation, with a particular focus on matters involving banking, insolvency, turnaround, restructuring, and corporate governance issues.
+James advises and assists on contentious matters before, during and following litigation, with a particular focus on matters involving banking, insolvency, turnaround, restructuring, and corporate governance issues.

-James regularly assists clients with restructuring commercial arrangements, advising on debt forbearances, appointing receivers, enforcing securities, recovering debts, clawing back dissipated assets, advising in relation to voluntary administrations and deeds of company arrangements, defending or requisitioning board spills, handling shareholder disputes, conducting investigations, bringing or defending actions by liquidators, receivers, trustees in bankruptcy, or acting in other commercial litigation.
+James regularly assists clients with restructuring commercial arrangements, advising on debt forbearances, appointing receivers, enforcing securities, recovering debts, clawing back dissipated assets, advising in relation to voluntary administrations and deeds of company agreements, defending or requisitioning board spills, handling shareholder disputes, conducting investigations, bringing or defending actions by liquidators, receivers, trustees in bankruptcy, or acting in other commercial litigation.

 Recent experience includes:

-- Representing the Octaviar Limited special purpose liquidator, David Kerr of RSM Bird Cameron in seeking to set aside a company charge and pursuing a A$35m preference action against Fortress Credit Corporation Australia II Pty Ltd in the Supreme Court of Queensland.
+- Representing the Octaviar Limited special purpose liquidator, David Kerr of RSM Bird Cameron, in seeking to set aside a company charge and pursuing a A$35m preference action against Fortress Credit Corporation Australia II Pty Ltd in the Supreme Court of Queensland.

 - Advising a Queensland Government Owned Corporation in relation to its risks concerning (and recovery of) a portfolio of receivables in the aggregate sum of approximately A$20m, including undertaking investigations, reporting to senior management, instructing Queens Counsel to provide exacting legal analysis of the GOC's legal position as well as providing his own extensive legal advice in relation to these matters and conducting litigation to recover the receivables.
-Of the aggregate sum of A$20m, A$16m has been recovered thus far.